NikkaLuna/Java-Android-Room-Application/README.md

 # Modernizing Travel Agency's Legacy Back-End with Android and Room Framework

-ANDROID VACATION PLANNER APP

-SCENARIO
+## SCENARIO

 The Android Vacation Planner App simplifies the process of planning your vacations and associated excursions, ensuring that all your vacation details are saved and available for future reference.

-FEATURES:
+## FEATURES:

-•      With the Android Vacation Planner App, you can create, update, and delete Vacations.
-Add as many vacations as you need, update them with any changes, and delete them when they are either past or when your plans have changed.
+- **Create, Update, and Delete Vacations**: Add, update, and delete vacations as needed.
-•      Vacation View: The Android Vacation Planner App View displays all the details of each vacation, including the title, location, start and end dates, and associated excursions.
-You can also edit and delete vacation information from this view.
+- **Vacation View**: Display all vacation details, including title, location, start and end dates, and associated excursions.
+Edit and delete vacation information.
-•      Excursion Management: Keep track of each excursion that you add to your vacation.
-You can add, update, and delete excursions as needed, ensuring that your itinerary is seamlessly scheduled and tracked.
-•      Vacation Alerts: Set alerts for the days when your vacation starts and ends.
-This feature is also available for excursion dates so that you never miss an important activity.
-The app prevents you from accidentally entering dates with incorrect formatting and prevents you from accidentally trying to schedule an excursion outside of your scheduled vacation.
+- **Excursion Management**: Add, update, and delete excursions for each vacation.
+- **Vacation Alerts**: Set alerts for vacation and excursion dates to ensure timely reminders.
-•      Share Vacations with Friends and Family: Easily share vacation details with others via email, clipboard, or SMS using the built-in sharing feature.
+- **Share Vacations with Friends and Family**: Share vacation details via email, clipboard, or SMS.

-USING THE APPLICATION:
+## USING THE APPLICATION:

-•      Download and Install: Download the app from the Google Play Store and install it on your Android device.
+1. **Download and Install**: Download the app from the Google Play Store and install it on your Android device.
-•      To create a new vacation, navigate to the "Vacation List" option by clicking the “Enter” button.
-From there, fill in the required vacation details such as title, hotel, price, start date, and end date.
-Click on the "Save Vacation" button to add the vacation to your itinerary.
+2. **Create a New Vacation**: Navigate to the "Vacation List" option, fill in required vacation details, and click "Save Vacation" to add it to your itinerary.
-•      To update an existing vacation, navigate first to the “Vacation List” screen and then to the “Vacation Details” screen by clicking the button at the bottom right of the screen.
-Make the necessary changes and then click on the “Save Vacation” button to update your itinerary.
-•      To delete a vacation, navigate first to the “Vacation List” screen and then to the “Vacation Details” screen by clicking the button at the bottom right of the screen.
-In the dropdown menu, click “Delete Vacation”.
-Note that if your vacation has excursions associated with it, you will first need to delete them before you can delete your vacation.
+3. **Update Existing Vacation**: Navigate to the "Vacation List" and then to "Vacation Details", make necessary changes, and click "Save Vacation" to update.
+4. **Delete a Vacation**: Navigate to the "Vacation List" and then to "Vacation Details", click "Delete Vacation".
+Note: Delete associated excursions before deleting a vacation.

-CONTRIBUTIONS:
+## CONTRIBUTIONS:

 Contributions to this project are welcome.
-Feel free submit pull requests so to incorporate new features or improve upon any existing functionality.
+Feel free to submit pull requests to incorporate new features or improve existing functionality.

-ANDROID VERSION THE SIGNED APK IS DEPLOYED ON:
+## ANDROID VERSION THE SIGNED APK IS DEPLOYED ON:

 The signed APK is deployed with a target SDK version of 34, ensuring compatibility with Android devices running API level 34 and above.

 ## Authors